 Plant material that is native to your geographic region is the best to use.
-In general, the more closely you match the environmental conditions of the source of your plant material to that of the planting site, the better it will grow.
+The closer you match the environmental conditions of the source of your plant material to that of the planting site, the better it will grow.
 Plants should be bought from reputable nurseries.
-A list of nurseries carrying native plants can be obtained from the NPCA.
+A list of nurseries supplying native plants can be obtained from the NPCA.

-General Considerations
+General considerations

-- Order plants by scientific name to ensure native species. - Ask the nursery about the source of their plant material. - Ask for seedling stock, not clonal stock, cultivars, or horticulturally enhanced plants.
+- Always use scientific name (Latin) when ordering or purchasing plants, to ensure the native variety. - Ask the nursery about the source of their plant material. - Ask for seedling stock, not clonal stock, cultivars, or horticulturally enhanced plants.
 Clonal stock, cultivars, and horticulturally enhanced varieties lack genetic variation.
-They are usually selected for bigger, showier flowers or more sturdy stems and this goal of aesthetic uniformity is at the expense of genetic diversity. - Beware of plant material dug from the wild or plants which are "nursery grown" in pots after being dug from the wild.
+They are usually selected for bigger, showier flowers or more sturdy stems and this goal of aesthetic uniformity is sometimes at the expense of genetic diversity. - Beware of plant material dug from the wild or plants which are "nursery grown" in pots after being dug from the wild.
 Plants should instead be "nursery propagated" from seed or cuttings. - Ensure plants are not on the Species at Risk list for Ontario or subject to a Provincial Recovery Strategy. - Advance ordering will ensure the appropriate stock and volumes you require. - Always try to use plants native to the Niagara Peninsula or native to where they are to be planted.
 Seed zones for trees have been developed.
-When planting in Niagara, ask for seeds from EcoDistrict 37 (7E-3 and 7E5).
-Shrubs, herbaceous, and aquatic plants should be sourced (seeds should have been collected) within 100 km of where it will be planted.
+When planting in Niagara, ask for seeds from EcoDistrict 37 (7E-3 and 7E-5).
+Shrubs, herbaceous, and aquatic plants should be sourced (seeds should have been collected) within 100km of where it will be planted.